-8. To commit and participate to provide support, insights and expertise based on every stakeholder's competences and possibilities.
+8. To commit and participate to provide support, insights and expertise based on every stakeholder's competencies and possibilities.

 The quality of any CRC population-based screening programme depends on the collaboration between all stakeholders, from understanding citizen psychology, information infrastructure, testing technology and capacity, diagnostic and treatment capacity, and political commitment.
+This also includes the necessary psychological support of patients between a positive test and the actual diagnosis.
 All involved stakeholders, with colorectal cancer patient associations at the centre, should be able to collect and share their insights in order to inform the other partners and look for constructive solutions.

-We, as the signatories of the Joint Statement, fully subscribe to the Eight Recommendations for Colorectal Cancer Screening in the European Union, as presented in this paper.
+We, as the signatories of the Joint Statement, fully subscribe to the Eight Recommendations for Colorectal Cancer Screening in the European Union, as presented in this Joint Statement.